 The Future is Circular: Closing the Loop on New York City's Urban Systems

-On December 5, our Forefront Fellows will explore how we can create circular urban systems in New York City.
+On December 5, our Forefront Fellows explored how we can create circular urban systems in New York City.

 Spurred by a culture of production, consumption, and disposal, resources flow in and out of New York City in an exploitative and unsustainable linear model.
 A victim of its own success, the city now grapples with the effects of climate change it produced.
 The headlines are frightening: rising temperatures, vulnerable coasts, plastic oceans, and fragile food networks threaten our quality of life; but the future does not have to be bleak.